Alexis McGill Johnson: Career

 On July 16, 2019, McGill Johnson was announced as Planned Parenthood's acting president after the termination of Leana Wen.
 McGill Johnson was previously a board member and was the board's chair from 2013 to 2015.
 At that time, the Perception Institute listed her as being "on leave."
 On June 26, 2020, she was elevated to permanent president and CEO of Planned Parenthood.

-McGill Johnson has also served on the boards of the New York Civil Liberties Union, the Center for Social Inclusion, and Citizen Engagement Lab.
+McGill Johnson also serves on the boards of Color of Change and the Leadership Conference for Civil and Human Rights.
+She previously served on boards of the New York Civil Liberties Union, the Center for Social Inclusion, the Citizen Engagement Lab, and the Narrative Initiative.